airyhq/airy/docs/docs/getting-started/installation/minikube.md

 ## Public webhooks

-The public webhook URL is generated during the bootstrap process and are displayed after the process finishes.

 In order to integrate with the webhook of most sources on your local machine, we include a [ngrok](https://ngrok.com/) client as a sidecar to the ingress controller. ngrok is an open source reverse proxy which